Feeling stress, anxiety and depression due to the COVID-19 crisis? We can help.

 An Alberta-based innovation, Text4Hope is an evidence-based tool that helps people identify and adjust the negative thoughts, feelings and behaviours a pandemic might be expected to provoke.
 Through a set of daily messages, people receive advice and encouragement helpful in developing healthy personal coping skills and resiliency.

 Community members simply subscribe to receive ongoing supportive content.
 There is no cost.

-In the Fort McMurray fires, research undertaken in relation to a similar tool identified user stress, anxiety and depression reductions up to 25%.
+During the Fort McMurray fires, research undertaken in relation to use of a similar tool identified stress, anxiety, and depression reductions up to 25%.
 Similar results are expected with Text4Hope.

 Frequently Asked Questions [Click Here]

 The global COVID-19 pandemic has significantly disrupted normal, everyday life for many Albertans.
 Issues and fears related to contracting COVID, self-isolation, social distancing, economic impacts, job uncertainty, school and day home closures, supply pressures and panic purchasing have heightened anxiety, stress and depression.
 Many Albertans will need mental health support during this unique circumstance.

 A public health crisis of this magnitude is unprecedented leaving health care systems and resources overwhelmed.
 A scalable, low-cost and highly accessible tool like Text4Hope adds to the suite of mental health and wellness options available to Albertans.

 Anyone feeling increased anxiety, stress and depression about the pandemic should subscribe to Text4Hope and try it.
 The program provides one-way communication and is not, otherwise, interactive.
 It does not replace other mental health therapies and supports, but adds a further option helpful in developing the coping skills needed for emotional regulation.